The Stochastic Arrival Problem: Preliminaries

-The original arrival problem studied in \cite{DGKMW16} corresponds to the above definition with $B = \{ S \}$.
-Reachability Switching Games defined in \cite{FGMS21} correspond to $B = \{S , 1\}$ and $B = \{S , 1, 2\}$.
-Taking $B\subseteq\{R,1,2\}$ corresponds to Markov Chains, Markov Decision Processes and Simple Stochastic Games.
+The original {\tt Arrival} problem studied in \cite{DGKMW16} corresponds to the above definition with $\mathcal{B} = \{ S \}$.
+Reachability Switching Games defined in \cite{FGMS21} correspond to $\mathcal{B} = \{S , 1\}$ and $\mathcal{B} = \{S , 1, 2\}$.
+Taking $\mathcal{B}\subseteq\{R,1,2\}$ corresponds to Markov Chains, Markov Decision Processes, and Simple Stochastic Games.

-We note that when $R\notin B$ these problems all coincide, since in that case $val(G)\in\{0,1\}$ and such instances constitute an (exponentially large) deterministic reachability game.
-In such a case we use {\tt $B$-Arrival} to refer to the problem of deciding if $val(G)=1$.
-Several of these problems have previously known complexity.
-Throughout this work we aim to show complexity results for the cases when $R \in B$.
-When referring to an instance of some variant of the above arrival problems, with node types $B$, we use the expression ``instance of a generalised $B$-arrival problem''.
-It is not hard to show: \begin{proposition} Given an instance of a generalised $B$-arrival problem $G = (V,E,s,t,\{V_\sigma : \sigma\in B\},\Prob,\Ord)$, with $R\in B$, and given any rational $p\in(0,1)$, the decision problem {\tt $B$-Arrival-Quant} is polynomial-time equivalent to {\tt $B$-Arrival-Quant} where $p=1/2$. \end{proposition}
+We note that when $R\notin \mathcal{B}$ these problems all coincide, since in that case $\val(G,o,d)\in\{0,1\}$ and such instances constitute an (exponentially large) deterministic problem.
+In such a case we use {\tt $\mathcal{B}$-Arrival} to refer to the problem of deciding if $\val(G,o,d)=1$.
+Several of these deterministic problems have previously known complexity.
+Throughout this work, we aim to show complexity results for the cases when $R \in \mathcal{B}$.